-Karen Hattingh is a senior business consultant at Rainbird Consult with a strong commitment to biodiversity in functional natural environments.
-Karen has over 20 years’ experience in Australia and overseas on projects for various sectors.
-She co-founded the GWF, the Gnaraloo Turtle Conservation Program (2006 – 2018) and the Gnaraloo Feral Animal Control Program (2008 – 2015).
+Karen Hattingh is a senior business advisor at Rainbird Consult.
+She has over 20 years’ consulting experience on local and international projects on environmental, legal, Native Title, planning, tourism, pastoral, NGO and not-for-profit matters.
+She co-founded the GWF (2016), the Gnaraloo Turtle Conservation Program (2006 – 2018) and the Gnaraloo Feral Animal Control Program (2008 – 2015).

 When he is not helping turtles, Mark Scholmann, a Director with Chilli Finance in Western Australia, provides financial solutions for clients.
 Mark’s liking for computers in the early 80’s saw progression into computer programming, website design, 3D graphics, TV commercials and video editing roles which resulted in 8 years at the IT Department of Lotterywest.
 Mark hopes that his commercial and IT experience will assist the GWF Committee in achieving its goals.